Pininfarina: Electric propulsion

 Pininfarina has an area dedicated to the new electric car Pininfarina Bolloré.
 Batteries are produced by the French Bolloré Group.

-Pininfarina, has introduced its own electric vehicle concept, the Pininfarina B0 (pronounced "B Zero").
-The four-seat hatchback features a solid-state lithium-polymer battery, supercapacitors, and a roof- integrated solar panel to achieve a range of 153 mi.
+Pininfarina has introduced its electric vehicle concept, the Pininfarina B0 (pronounced "B Zero").
+The four-seat hatchback features a solid-state lithium-polymer battery, supercapacitors, and a roof-integrated solar panel to achieve a range of 153 mi.
 Developed in partnership with the Bolloré Group, the vehicle was slated for limited production in 2009 as the Bolloré Bluecar.

 Pininfarina displayed a turbine-powered plug-in hybrid called the Cambiano at the 2012 Geneva Motor Show.

 At the 2016 Geneva Motor Show Pininfarina revealed the H2 Speed, an electric sports car concept.
 The H2 Speed is a hydrogen vehicle with two race-specification electric motors which are fed by a hydrogen fuel cell.
 The hydrogen power unit was designed by Swiss company GreenGT.

 Automobili Pininfarina Battista

 On 27 November 2018, it was announced that Automobili Pininfarina had invested over €20m in Pininfarina design services to support plans for its range of luxury electric cars.
 This includes design and engineering services for the first Pininfarina-branded performance car which is a luxury electric sports car called the Battista (named after company founder Battista 'Pinin' Farina and originally codenamed PF0).
 With four electric motors, the car is supposed to be able to reach 100 km/h (62 mph) from a standstill in under two seconds with a top speed of 350 km/h.
 Automobili Pininfarina plans to reveal the car at the 2019 Geneva Motor Show.
 Further details on the Battista surfaced on 4 March 2019.
 It has 1900 horsepower, and only 150 will be built.
 It is also related to the Rimac C Two.